What to do if you get sick in Japan

 Because of the bad knee, the sandals, the added weight, and the incredible amount of walking I was doing in Japan, my right knee blew up to the size of a cantaloupe and my left foot got it really good.
 Along with a few scrapes and cuts from the straps of my sandals. a blister had formed on the bottom of my left toe.

 I thought the blister was no big deal.
 Whenever I had gotten blisters before, they had always gone away after a day or two.
 But not this sucker.
-Instead, as the days progressed, the blister got bigger and bigger until by day six, it was covering half of my big toe.
+Instead, as the days progressed, the blister got bigger until it was covering half of my big toe by day six.

 Walking became quite painful.
 But I just sort of ignored it.
 Being in denial about a lot of shit in my life is something I’m really good at.
 I tend to put up with painful situations longer than is good for me.
-And Japan was so amazing that I wasn’t going to let pain stop me from seeing as much as I could of it.
+And Japan was so amazing that I wasn’t going to let pain stop me from seeing as much as I could.

 I did search online for what to do about the blister.